python/mypy/mypyc/doc/native_classes.rst

     from mypy_extensions import mypyc_attr

     @mypyc_attr(allow_interpreted_subclasses=True)
-    class Base:
+    class Cls:
         ...

-If you override a method outside the original compilation unit or in a non-native subclass, calling the method will be slower, since it won't use the native calling convention.
+Allowing interpreted subclasses has only minor impact on performance of instances of the native class.
+Accessing methods and attributes of a *non-native* subclass (or a subclass defined in another compilation unit) will be slower, since it needs to use the slower Python attribute access mechanism.

 You need to install ``mypy-extensions`` to use ``@mypyc_attr``: